scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 See also the [#data-science>scicloj paper - initial meeting](https://clojurians.zulipchat.com/#narrow/channel/151924-data-science/topic/scicloj.20paper.20-.20initial.20meeting) topic thread at the [Clojurians Zulip Chat](/docs/community/chat/) and following topic threads on related topics.

+Many thanks especially to Blaine Mooers, who highly affected those conversations.
+As a biochemistry professor, Blaine offered a few thoughtful insights and observations regarding the ways various technologies have grown in academia and what we may learn from that.

 Here are some observations and insights by a few of the people involved.
 * We should learn from what other tech communities did when they were smaller.
 See the paper about Matplotlib, for example.
 The Tidyverse (and the publishing around it) can be a source of inspiration.
 * Making Clojure **easy** is essential.
 For better reach to academic groups, tooling is important.
 Also, a cohesive stack of libraries.